crystal-lang/shards/SPEC.md

 `http`/`https` is preferred over VCS schemes like `git`.
 It is recommended that this URL is publicly available.

-Copies of a shard (such as mirros, development forks etc.) should point to the same: canonical repository address, even if hosted at different locations.
+Copies of a shard (such as mirrors, development forks etc.) should point to the same canonical repository address, even if hosted at different locations.

 ### homepage